Improwised/kb.repairrabbit.github.io/content/features/agenda.md

 #### Agenda

-* How can I overview all tasks?
+* How can I overview all Tasks?

 Go to << Agenda
          (Screenshot)

 By clicking on “Agenda”,  you can see all the tasks with exact Date and Time.
          (Screenshot)

-Tasks of particular Month, Week or a Day can be also seen easily.
+You can overview the Tasks of particular Month, Week or a Day as well.
          (Screenshot)